 We’d do this tour again anytime.
 5 out of 5 in our book.

 Looking for more posts on things to do?
-Try our review of The London Helicopter, the Thames Rockets, or our recent 24 hours in the Cotswolds driving around in a classic 1980s Jaguar convertible.
+Try our review of The London Helicopter, the Thames Rockets, or our recent trip to the Cotswolds.
 We’ve also posted on skydiving, my ride with a jetlev and on a jetski.
+Should you be looking for a post about a safari-safari, then you won’t be disappointed by a quick look at our buddy Irfan’s post about his safari in Kenya on his blog The Good Life with IQ.